Data Protection and Handling Policy

 - VP Supervisors – The VATSIM Supervisory teams

-- VP Network Systems – Control of stored data
+- VP Network Infrastructure – Control of stored data

 - VP Web Services – Remote access to, and control of stored data